arunreddy-padala/Java_Model_Controller_Maze_Game/README.md

 The model provides support for the following features:

-  -> Both wrapping and non-wrapping dungeons to be created with different degrees of interconnectivity.
+A) Both wrapping and non-wrapping dungeons to be created with different degrees of interconnectivity.
-  -> Support for at least three types of treasure: diamonds, rubies, and sapphires.
+B) Support for at least three types of treasure: diamonds, rubies, and sapphires.
-  -> A description of the player that, at a minimum, includes a description of what treasure the player has collected.
+C) A description of the player that, at a minimum, includes a description of what treasure the player has collected.
      provide a description of the player's location that at the minimum includes a description of treasure in the room and the possible moves (north, east,      south, west) that the player can make from their current location
-  -> A player to move from their current location.
+D) A player to move from their current location.
-  -> A player to pick up treasure that is located in their same location.
+E) A player to pick up treasure that is located in their same location.
-  -> Ability to add at least one Otyugh in the dungeon located at the specially designated end cave.
+F) Ability to add at least one Otyugh in the dungeon located at the specially designated end cave.
 The actual number is specified on the command line.
-  -> Otyugh only occupy caves and are never found in tunnels.
+G) Otyugh only occupy caves and are never found in tunnels.
 Their caves can also contain treasure or other items.
-  -> Player starts with 3 crooked arrows but can find additional arrows in the dungeon with the same frequency as treasure.
+H) Player starts with 3 crooked arrows but can find additional arrows in the dungeon with the same frequency as treasure.
-  -> A player that has arrows, can attempt to slay an Otyugh by specifying a direction and distance in which to shoot their crooked arrow.
+I) A player that has arrows, can attempt to slay an Otyugh by specifying a direction and distance in which to shoot their crooked arrow.
 Distance is defined as the number of caves (but not tunnels) that an arrow travels.
-  -> It takes 2 hits to kill an Otyugh.
+J) It takes 2 hits to kill an Otyugh.
 Players has a 50% chance of escaping if the Otyugh if they enter a cave of an injured Otyugh that has been hit by a single crooked arrow.